-1. TPD means Total & Permanent Disability
+1 TPD means Total & Permanent Disability

-The Death only premiums shown above for ages 67 to 69 apply to Additional Death cover only.
-From age 61, Total & Permanent Disability cover reduces annually by 10% of your insured benefit at age 60, until your 67th birthday when cover ceases.
-The above premiums for Death and Total & Permanent Disability cover do not reflect the reduced Total & Permanent Disability cover.
+The Death only premiums shown for ages 65 to 69 apply to Additional Death cover only.
+The Total & Permanent Disability only premiums shown for ages 65 to 67 apply to Total & Permanent Disability cover only.
+With fixed cover, Total & Permanent Disability cover reduces by 10% each year from age 61 and ceases on your 67th birthday.
+The above premiums for Death and Total & Permanent Disability do not reflect the reduced Total & Permanent Disability cover.
 Rounding variations may occur when calculating premiums.